Tables

 Edit a table

-Right-click an existing table to edit cells and the number of rows and columns. *Learn how to customize the look and feel of your tables using utility classes.
+Right-click an existing table to edit cells and the number of rows and columns.

-Add a column headers
+Add column headers

 To create column headers: